-When basic cybersecurity practices like keeping software updated and devices secured, it’s an open invitation for hackers.
+When basic cybersecurity practices are ignored, like keeping software updated and devices secured, it’s an open invitation for hackers.
 Think about it like this: you secure other valuables—why not your personal information?

-Imagine you are a care provider pulling another long shift at the hospital when suddenly you receive a threatening message from someone claiming to be associated with a well-known hacktivist group.
+Imagine you are pulling another long shift at the hospital when suddenly you receive a threatening message from someone claiming to be associated with a well-known hacktivist group.
 The message indicates knowledge of a complex legal case regarding a patient or client, accompanied by a list of demands for staff to comply with—and, of course, threats for not complying.

 What would you do if you received a message like this?
 How would you address invalid claims about patient negligence, accompanied by serious threats?

-Here’s one bone-chilling story about how a children’s hospital faced a full-fledged cyberattack that put the entire organization at risk.
-If you think the worst thing a hacker can do is take down your website, you’re in for a surprise.
-Listen to the story featured in HIMSS Code Red podcast.
+Here’s one story about how a children’s hospital faced a cyberattack that put the entire organization at risk.
+Listen to the story featured on the HIMSS Code Red podcast.

 With chronic disease incidences increasing rapidly, the demand for connected medical devices grows steadily—along with accompanying cyberthreats.
-These dangers significantly rise with older devices built without security in mind.
+These dangers rise significantly in older devices built without security in mind.

-“In order for a medical device to provide real value, they need to be connected—more connected than they were in the past,” stated George Gray, chief technology officer and vice president of research and development and guest on a recent HIMSS Code Red podcast episode, The Battle for Your Connected Medical Device.
+“In order for a medical device to provide real value, they need to be connected—more connected than they were in the past,” stated George Gray, chief technology officer and vice president of research and development and guest on a HIMSS Code Red podcast episode, The Battle for Your Connected Medical Device.